ormsbee/edx-gradebook/spec.md

 3. There is other information *about* a submission or group of submissions (like student feedback, staff-only comments), that are separate from the submissions themselves.
+4. We don't have to implement it all at once, and there are undoubtedly other submission types that aren't covered here.
+The hope is just that this sketch is enough of a framework to build around.

 ### Creating a Submission